Entries will continue to be accepted until July 5. No on-site registrations will be accepted.

 SPECIAL RULES FOR 2ND / 3RD GRADE

 - Teams in the 2nd and 3rd grade divisions will be required to play man-to-man defense at all times, even on out-of-bounds plays.
 No zone.

-- Pressing will not be allowed in the 3rd grade division except for the last 2 minutes of the game.
+- Pressing will not be allowed in the 2nd and 3rd grade division except for the last 2 minutes of the game.

 - All girls and women's team will use the smaller 28.5" bal.
 Boys 5th grade and younger will also use the smaller 28.5" ball.
 6th grade and older boys will use the official men's basketball.

 - 2nd/3rd/4th/5th/6th grade divisions will play 16 minute halves.
 Overtime is 2 minutes, clock will stop for normal violations.

 - 7th and 8th grade divisions will play 18 minute halves.
 Overtime is 2 minutes, clock will stop for normal violations.

 - 19-and-over men or women, 30, 40, 50 and 60-and-over men will play 20-minute halves; Overtime will be five minutes.
 Clock will run continuously until 5 minutes remain in 2nd half, then the clock will stop for normal violations.

 - All divisions 18 and under will use a running clock with the following exceptions.
 The clock will stop for all free throw, time outs, injuries and any other time deemed necessary by the official.
 In addition, the clock will stop for all normal violations the last 2 minutes of the game.

 - Half time will be 3 minutes.

 - If a team takes a 20 points lead or more we will play the "MERCY RULES", meaning the clock will continuously run until the half or game expires.
 Also, teams may not press when up by 20.
 The clock will only stop on official time-outs, injury, shoe-tying, or if referee needs to clean up wet spots on floor.